sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

 ### Visualising the workflow DAG

 You have now implemented and run the main steps of the workflow.
 It is always a good idea to visualise the whole process to check for errors and inconsistencies.
-Snakemake's has a built-in workflow visualisation feature to do this: the `--dag` parameter, which shows a dependency graph of all the jobs (rules appear once per wildcard value and wildcard value are displayed).
+Snakemake has a built-in workflow visualisation feature to do this: the `--dag` parameter, which shows a dependency graph of all the jobs (rules appear once per wildcard value and wildcard value are displayed).

 **Exercise:** Visualise the entire workflow’s Directed Acyclic Graph using `--dag`.
 Remember that Snakemake prints a DAG in text format, so you need to pipe its results into the `dot` command to transform it into a picture with `| dot -Tpng > <image_path>.png`.
 Do you need to specify a target to the `snakemake` command?